 A downgrade of our credit ratings to less than investment grade could adversely affect our liquidity.
+Moody's Investors Service placed us on negative outlook in our 2021 review process.
 Certain of our credit agreements and other credit arrangements with counterparties require us to provide collateral in the form of letters of credit or cash to support our obligations if we fall below investment grade.
 Also, a downgrade below investment grade could hinder our ability to raise capital on favorable terms and would increase our borrowing costs.
 Higher interest rates on borrowings with variable interest rates could also have an adverse effect on our results of operations.